Prison abolition movement in the United States: Anarchism and prison abolition

-Prison Abolition and the New Left
+Prison abolition and the New Left

 Angela Davis traces the roots of contemporary prison abolition theory at least to Thomas Mathiesen's 1974 book The Politics of Abolition, which had been published in the wake of the Attica Prison uprising and unrest in European prisons around the same time.
 She also cites activist Fay Honey Knopp's 1976 work Instead of Prisons: A Handbook for Abolitionists as significant in the movement.

 Eduardo Bautista Duran and Jonathan Simon point out that George Jackson's 1970 text Soledad Brother drew global attention to the conditions of prisons in the United States and made prison abolition a tenet of the New Left.

-Liz Samuels observes that, following the Attica Prison uprising, activists began to coalesce around a vision of abolition, whereas previously they had endorsed a program of reform.
+Liz Samuels has observed that, following the Attica Prison uprising, activists began to coalesce around a vision of abolition, whereas previously they had endorsed a program of reform.

 1973 Walpole Prison uprising

 In 1973, two years after the Attica Prison uprising, the inmates of Walpole prison, in Massachusetts, formed a prisoners' union to protect themselves from guards, end behavioral modification programs, advocate for the prisoner's right for education and healthcare, gain more visitation rights, work assignments, and to be able to send money to their families.

 The union also created a general truce within the prison and race-related violence sharply declined.
 During the Kwanzaa celebration, black prisoners were placed under lockdown, angering the whole facility and leading to a general strike.
 Prisoners refused to work or leave their cells for three months, to which the guards responded by beating prisoners, putting prisoners in solitary confinement, and denying prisoners medical care and food.

 The strike ended in the prisoners' favour as the superintendent of the prison resigned.
 The prisoners were granted more visitation rights and work programs.
 Angered by this, the prison guards went on strike and abandoned the prison, hoping that this would create chaos and violence throughout the prison.
 But the prisoners were able to create an anarchist community where recidivism dropped dramatically and murders and rapes fell to zero.
 Prisoners volunteered to cook meals.
 Vietnam veterans who had been trained as medics took charge of the pharmacy and distribution of medication.
 Decisions were made in community assemblies.

-Guards retook the prison after two months, leading to many prison administrators and bureaucrats quitting their jobs and embracing the prison abolition movement.